-For those of us that enjoy the noble art of people watching, the old standing terraces of football grounds used to provide an environment for very rich pickings.
-Some of these characters undoubtedly still inhabit the seats in our modernised stadia though are palpably not as easily sighted.
+For those of us that enjoy the noble art of people watching, the old standing terraces of football grounds used to provide an environment of very rich pickings.
+Some of these characters undoubtedly still inhabit the seats in our modernised stadia though are palpably not as easily spotted..

 I’m a football fan of long-standing over the decades, one who has had the good fortune to watch the great game portrayed in a few famous arenas and a few less so.
 This includes grounds in Scotland, England and mainland Europe, from Easter Road to Nottingham Forest and Notts County more regularly, via impressive arenas such as the Olympic Stadium, Amsterdam, the San Paulo, Napoli, Anfield, the home of Liverpool FC, and even from the North Bank at Highbury.
 One thing I can state quite clearly is that all of those football stadiums had something very much in common – they were a psychologist’s dream.

 Some of the maddest fans, in the nicest sense of the word, I have ever seen were on the slightly crumbling terraces of Notts County’s Meadow Lane.
 Here, during the 1970s it was a veritable hotbed of stranglings, I’ll never forget any of them.
 One of the strangest – and I’m really not sure how he was let out on a Saturday afternoon amongst the public – was a gent probablyaged in his mid-thirties who would attend each home game in a biker jacket adorned with chains and a German Stormtrooper’s helmet complete with Nazi Swastika.
 He never actually said very much but once or twice a game would emit a deep-throated yet resounding sounding Come on you piiiieeeeessssss… (a reference to the team’s ‘Magpies’ nickname) I wonder where he is now and if the electric shock treatment was successful?